Am I eligible for a placement in Mexico?

 You may also wish to view this calendar of national holidays in Mexico as an indication.

 Where can I go?

-Around 22 posts are available in Mexico each year.
-The location of the posts varies from year to year, depending on the needs of the host institutions and on a range of other factors.
+The location of the posts in Mexico vary from year to year, depending on the needs of the host institutions and on a range of other factors.
 Therefore, it is not possible for applicants to select specific regional preferences within Mexico and you should be prepared to accept a post in an area that you may not have considered.

 However, you will have the opportunity to put forward your preferences.
 When completing your application you will be asked to rank the following criteria from 1 to 12 (in order of preference):

 - tourist area

 - mild temperature